 (23 Serangoon Central, #04-64, Nex, Singapore 556083).
 While the mall is easily accessible via the Serangoon MRT and a bus interchange, finding the entrance to the parking was a little tricky.
-When we finally arrived at the theatre, we were greeted by our kind hostesses, Joanne and Georgina from T/PR who graciously led us to our seats in the “Première Screen” – a first-class equivalent of movie theatres with deluxe leather seats and premium dine-in services within a cosy hall of 48 seats.
-We were served popcorn (my girl’s favourite), soft drinks and tea.
+When we finally arrived at the theatre, we were greeted by our kind hostesses, Joanne and Georgina from T/PR who graciously led us to our seats in the “Première Screen” – a first-class equivalent of movie theatres with deluxe leather seats and premium dine-in services within a cozy hall of 48 seats.
+We were served popcorn (my girl’s favorite), soft drinks and tea.

 And then Mai Tatoy, Media Relations Director of Disney Channels Southeast Asia came bearing goodies… Talk about first-class treatment!